Remark on the local well-posedness of compressible non-Newtonian fluids with initial vacuum: Proof of Theorem

 Secondly, we construct iteratively approximate solutions to system \eqref{depart}.
 We start by setting $u^0=0$ and for $k\geq 1$, let $\rho^k, u^k$ be the unique smooth solutions to the following quasi-linear problem

-Here, we consider smooth approximations of the data and $\lambda,\mu$ satisfying uniformly \eqref{eq:ellipticity}.
-Then each problem admits a unique smooth solution on a maximal existence time $T_k>0$ according to the classical existence theorems, see for instance \cite[Chapter 5]{Nec-Malek-book} and \cite[Chapter 6]{Ladyzenskaja_book}, and also \cite{sarka, Pruss2007}.
+Here, we consider smooth approximations of the data and including smooth approximations of $\lambda,\mu$ satisfying uniformly \eqref{eq:ellipticity}.
+Then each $k\geq 1$ this problem admits a unique smooth solution on a maximal existence time $T_k>0$ according to the classical existence theorems, see for instance \cite[Chapter 5]{Nec-Malek-book} and \cite[Chapter 6]{Ladyzenskaja_book}, and also \cite{sarka, Pruss2007}.
 For simplicity we omit the $\delta$-dependence in the notation of $\rho^k, u^k$.